 Get Your FREE CONSULTATION

-Until the CAVC was established in 1988, the Nation’s Veterans had no court of law where they might appeal the Government’s decisions on veterans benefits.
-Interestingly, the CAVC is among the few Federal Courts that have been created since the ratification of the Constitution.
-The CAVC’s principal office is in Washington, D.C.
-Although the CAVC is authorized to “sit” (travel to different jurisdictions) anywhere in the United States, it does so on an extremely limited basis.
-But do not fret, you are not required to travel to Washington, D.C. in order to have your case adjudicated.
+Until Congress established the CAVC in 1988, the Nation’s Veterans had no court of law where they might appeal the government’s decisions on veteran benefits.
+Interestingly, the CAVC is among the few Federal Courts created by Congress since the ratification of the Constitution.
+The CAVC’s principal office is in Washington, DC.
+Although the CAVC is authorized to “sit” (travel to different jurisdictions) anywhere in the United States, it does so on a minimal basis.
+But do not fret; Congress does not require you to travel to Washington, DC, to adjudicate your case.
 The CAVC will accommodate your hearing, if necessary, through video conference.
 In fact, in establishing the CAVC, for only the sixth time in the history of the United States, Congress established a court of national jurisdiction with no geographical limits.
-The CAVC is authorized seven permanent, active judges, and two additional judges as part of an expansion program.
-Judges are generally appointed for 15-year terms, and each judge has the option upon retirement to agree to be available for further service as a “recall-eligible Senior judge.”
+The CAVC has authorized seven permanent, active judges and two additional judges as part of an expansion program.
+The CAVC generally appoints Judges to 15-year terms, and each judge has the option upon retirement to agree to be available for further service as a “recall-eligible Senior judge.”

 Get Your FREE CONSULTATION

-Thus, it is imperative that you have an experienced veterans’ disability attorney helping you fight for your benefits.
-Please note that you do not pay any attorney fees for a CAVC appeal.
-Rather, if we are successful in securing a favorable ruling on appeal at the CAVC, the government, NOT YOU, pays our attorney fees under the Equal Access to Justice Act.
-If we are unable to secure a favorable ruling at the CAVC, you still do not pay any attorney fees.
+Thus, you must have an experienced veterans’ disability attorney helping you fight for your benefits.
+Please note that you do not pay attorney fees for a CAVC appeal.
+Instead, if we successfully secure a favorable ruling on appeal at the CAVC, the government, NOT YOU, pays our attorney fees under the Equal Access to Justice Act.
+You still do not pay attorney fees if we cannot secure a favorable ruling at the CAVC.
 Therefore, retaining an experienced attorney is a win-win proposition.

-It is important to remember that no new evidence can be submitted at the CAVC level.
-Once the Notice of Appeal is filed with the CAVC, the Clerk will send a Notice of Docketing assigning the case a number and providing instructions for both parties.
-The CAVC typically will assign your case to a single judge who then determines whether the case should be heard by a panel of judges.
-A panel usually hears a case only when the case presents a particularly significant legal question or when a case raises a legal question the Court has not yet considered.
+It is important to remember that appellants cannot submit any new evidence at the CAVC level.
+Once you file your Notice of Appeal with the CAVC, the Clerk will send a Notice of Docketing assigning the case a number and providing instructions for both parties.
+The CAVC typically assigns your case to a single judge who then determines whether a panel of judges should hear the case.
+A panel usually hears a case only when the case presents a fundamental legal question or when a case raises a legal question the Court has not yet considered.

 Next, the Notice of Docketing will instruct the Secretary to file with the Court and serve on the Veteran (Appellant) a copy of the BVA decision within 30 days.
-The Secretary will also be required to serve the Veteran (Appellant) with the Record Before the Agency (RBA) and file a notice with the Court certifying that the RBA has been served within 60 days.
+The Notice of Docketing will instruct the Secretary to serve the Veteran (Appellant) with the Record Before the Agency (RBA).
+In addition, the Secretary must file a notice with the Court certifying that the RBA has been served within 60 days.
 The RBA contains the following information:

 Get Your FREE CONSULTATION

-Any disputes with the RBA must be raised within 14 days.
+Appellants must dispute issues with the RBA within 14 days.
 Again, remember that the CAVC does not receive any new evidence.
 Once both parties agree on the content of the RBA, the Clerk will issue a notice instructing the Veteran (Appellant) to file a brief within 60 days.
 The Veteran must file a brief within 60 days.
 The Secretary must file a response brief within 60 days after service of the Veteran’s brief.
 The Veteran may then file a reply brief in response to the Secretary’s brief.
 Yes, this can get confusing.
-That is why consulting an experienced veterans’ disability attorney is so critically important.
+That is why consulting an experienced veterans’ disability attorney is critically important.

-In cases identified for Staff Conference (also called the Rule 33 Conference), the Court will schedule a conference to occur approximately 30 days prior to the date the Veteran’s principal brief is due.
-These conferences are utilized in order to facilitate the narrowing or full resolution of the issues to be presented by the Veteran (Appellant) on appeal.
+In cases identified for Staff Conference (also called the Rule 33 Conference), the Court will schedule a conference approximately 30 days before the Veteran’s principal brief is due.
+CAVC utilizes these conferences to facilitate the narrowing or complete resolution of the issues presented by the Veteran (Appellant) on appeal.
 However, these are not like traditional litigation-related settlement conferences.
-In the event the parties are unable to resolve the issues by agreement, the assigned judge will review all evidence and briefs, hear oral argument, if permitted in special circumstances, and then will issue a final decision.
-The Court may affirm the BVA decision in whole or in part, meaning the CAVC agreed with the BVA and will uphold all or part of its decision.
-In the alternative, the CAVC may reverse (overturn), vacate (cancel), or remand the decision of the BVA in whole or in part, sending it back for action by the BVA or RO.
+If the parties cannot resolve the issues by agreement, the assigned judge will review all evidence and briefs.
+The assigned judge may also hear oral arguments if permitted in exceptional circumstances and then issue a final decision.
+The Court may affirm the BVA decision in whole or part, meaning the CAVC agreed with the BVA and will uphold all or part of its decision.
+In the alternative, the CAVC may reverse (overturn), vacate (cancel), or remand the conclusion of the BVA in whole or in part, sending it back for action by the BVA or RO.

-The CAVC may also dismiss the appeal, leaving the BVA decision in effect, if the CAVC did not have the jurisdiction (or legal authority) to consider the appeal, if the Veteran (Appellant) did not follow the Court’s Rules of Practice and Procedure, or if the Veteran (Appellant) withdraws the appeal.
-If the CAVC remands your BVA decision (which means the Court agreed the Board erred), then your case will be sent back to the BVA, with the directives and instructions as to what the BVA must do to be in compliance with the CAVC decision.
+The CAVC may also dismiss the appeal.
+Dismissing the appeal would leave the BVA decision in effect if the CAVC did not have the jurisdiction (or legal authority) to consider the appeal, if the Veteran (Appellant) did not follow the Court’s Rules of Practice and Procedure, or if the Veteran (Appellant) withdrew the appeal.
+If the CAVC remands your BVA decision (which means the Court agreed the Board erred), then your case will be sent back to the BVA with the directives and instructions as to what the BVA must do to comply with the CAVC decision.